![]() |

 makes the pollen fly to its golden cup.

-I went to Peru to see its archaeological sites, but even more so, I was determined to discuss extraterrestrial sightings with Peruvians.
-In Peru, UFOs and extraterrestrial phenomenon are daily occurrences.
-There, nobody gets worked-up or weirded out over that subject.
-So I invited Peruvians who are warm friendly people to be my guest for beer and to discuss their experiences.
-(My favorite beer to knock back was Pilsen Callao.)
-Some people told me they see crafts come
+I traveled across Peru to see its archaeological sites, but was equally intent of discussing extraterrestrial sightings with Peruvians.
+In Peru, UFOs and related phenomenon are daily occurrences.
+There, nobody gets worked-up about this subject.
+Peruvians are warm friendly people, so I invited them to be my guest for beer and discuss their experiences.
+We knocked back a lot of Pilsen Callao.
+Some told me crafts come

-out of the lake, and go up in the sky.
-In a sense this narrative aligns with the ancient
+out of the lake, go up into the sky.
+Tthis narrative in a sense aligns with the ancient

 Andean mythology surrounding the creator-god Viracocha who made the earth, sky,

 and stars, and pulled the sun and moon out of an island in Lake Titicaca.
-One day I bought a beer-top opener with the image of Viracocha in a local market.
+I bought a beer-top opener with the image of Viracocha in a local market.
+It hangs on my key ring.

 A memorable story came from a Peruvian archaeologist.
-While camping overnight near an archaeological site, he told me, he had an abduction-type experience.
-He said he saw a ship with lights, and woke the next morning to find himself quite a distance from the spot in which he had fallen asleep.
-Why did the extraterrestrials come, and why did they move him?
+While camping overnight near an archaeological site he saw a ship with lights.
+He believes an abduction occurred because he woke the next morning quite a distance from where he had fallen asleep.
+Why did the UFO come, and why did it move him?
 He couldn't be sure, but believed, “they wanted to teach me certain things, and they did not want me to remember they had come to do that.”

-The way I see it, the most important thing we can do is to try to understand UFOs and other paranormal experiences.
+The way I see it, trying to understand UFOs and other paranormal experiences is the most important thing we can do.
 Think about it.
 Humans have had mystical experiences and brushed up against the paranormal ever since

 and mythological terms.
-I'm inclined to think the answers relate to the true nature of consciousness, which we don't yet fully understand.
+I'm inclined to think they are tied to the true nature of consciousness, which we don't yet fully understand.
 Perhaps we never will.
 Maybe our present level of

 suspects is a non human form of consciousness beyond space time that manipulates